QupZilla/qupzilla/README.md

     $ make install

-Actual version
+Current version
 ----------------------------------------------------------------------------------------

-Actual released version of QupZilla is 1.0.0-b4, you can download precompiled packages and source from download section.
+Current released version of QupZilla is 1.0.0-b4, you can download precompiled packages and source from download section.
 However, if you want latest revision, just take the latest code snapshot either by downloading a tarball or running: